L-Cafe/L-Cafe.github.io/_pages/bookmarks.md

 I may or may not be related to these projects.
 To find out more about me and my projects, check out the links in the top navigation bar.

+## People

+- [Scott Helme](https://scotthelme.co.uk) - He presents himself as a Security Researcher, and runs a blog with very up-to-date and accurate information for hardening servers.
+He also runs two free, very popular tools that help you deploy better security.

+## General resources

 - [Awesome](https://github.com/sindresorhus/awesome) - Master list of awesome lists.
 - [Awesome Video Channels](https://github.com/L1Cafe/Awesome-Video-Channels) - A curated list of online video channels for learning just about anything!
 - [Better Crypto](https://bettercrypto.org) - Comprehensive list of settings for many server software to achieve the best levels of encryption.